tt6746690/Courses/CSC369/lecture/w2/README.md

         + is a property of concurrency control, which is instituted for the purpose of preventing race conditions;
         + it is the requirement that one thread of execution never enter its critical section at the same time that another concurrent thread of execution enters its own critical section.
     + _critical region_
+        + a segment of code that has access to shared resources shared amonst `n` threads of execution
+            + heap
+            + static global variable
         + process can be doing internal computations and other things not leading to race condition, but sometimes it has to access shared memory/files which can lead to races.
 That part of program where shared memory is accessed in critial region
         + almost always a valid problem since parallel processes coorporate on shared data
+    + _assumptions to critical region problem_
+        + Each thread must request permission to enter critical region
+        + each critical region is followed by an exit
+        + the rest of code is just reminder...
-    + _condition for securing exclusive access to shared resources?_
+    + _Goals for securing exclusive access to shared resources?_
         + __mutual exclusion__ no 2 processes may be simultaneously inside critical regions
+        + __progress__  if no process is executing in its critical section and some processes wish to enter their critical sections, then it should be able to enter in definite time
+            + implies that only those processes that are not executing in their remainder sections can participate in making the decision as to which process will enter its critical section next.
+            + A process cannot immediately re-enter the critical section if the other process has set its flag to say that it would like to enter its critical section.
+        + __bounded waiting__ (on starvation) the number of times a process is bypassed by another process after it has indicated its intent to enter the critical section is bounded by a function of the number of processes in the system
+            + ensures approximately uniform waiting time
+        + __Performance__: overhead of enter/exit region should be small compared to the work it is done _ _assumptions for mutal exclusive access to shared resource_
         + no assumption may be made about speeds or number of CPUs
         + no process running outside its critical region may block any processes
         + no process should have to wait forever to enter its critical region (_no deadlocks_)
             + waiting threads must be able to enter critical section eventually
-        + __progress__  if no process is executing in its critical section and some processes wish to enter their critical sections, then only those processes that are not executing in their remainder sections can participate in making the decision as to which process will enter its critical section next.
-            + A process cannot immediately re-enter the critical section if the other process has set its flag to say that it would like to enter its critical section.
-        + __bounded waiting__ the number of times a process is bypassed by another process after it has indicated its desire to enter the critical section is bounded by a function of the number of processes in the system
+        + machine instructions are assumed atomic
     + ![](2017-05-31-12-25-51.png)
     + _process execution states_
         + _non-criticle section_